Welding

 Basic Welder

 Proficiency in welding techniques can enhance employment opportunities and career growth potential.
-Designed for students with no previous welding experience or those who desire to upgrade their skills, this program emphasizes safety procedures while studying the operation of AC and DC power sources, weld heat, polarities and electrodes for use in joining various alloys by shielded metal arc welding (SMAW) processes.
-Students will gain hands-on practice welding different types of joints on flat plate (1G), horizontal (2G), vertical up (3G) and overhead (4G) positions.
+Designed for students with no previous welding experience or those who desire to upgrade their skills, this program emphasizes safety procedures while covering the operation of AC and DC power sources, weld heat, polarities, and electrodes for joining various alloys through SMAW processes.
+Students will gain hands-on practice welding different types of joints on flat plate (1G), horizontal (2G), and vertical up (3G) positions.
 Upon completion, students are eligible to attempt the D1.1 SMAW Plate Welder qualification exam offered by the American Welding Society (AWS).

 Contact Hours: 100